top of page

 Meet Dr. Jason Olin

 USC‑trained clinical psychologist and neuropsychologist, FAA‑approved examiner, and former NIH‑funded behavioral scientist with 30+ years guiding high‑achieving adults.
-My goal is to help med‑school and pre‑med students secure accommodations that let their true knowledge, not test anxiety or processing speed, drive results.
+My goal is to provide evaluations that accurately reflect how test anxiety or processing speed affect performance, so accommodations decisions are based on data rather than assumptions.
 Reports are data‑tight, reader‑friendly, and designed for AAMC endorsement.

 Struggling with focus or test-day anxiety outside of accommodations?
 My therapy work helps professionals and students build steady habits and manage stress.
 Learn More